thijsfranck/courageous-comets/docs/contributor-guide/development-environment.md

 age-keygen -o > secrets/keys.txt
 ```

 This will create a new key pair and save it to the `secrets/keys.txt` file.
-The public key will also be printed
-to the terminal.
-Share this key with the team so it can be added to the `.env.lock` file.
+Share your public key with the team
+so it can be registered.

 !!!
 DANGER "Security Warning"
     Only your public key can be safely shared.
 Do not share the private key with anyone!

 ???
-TIP "Development Container Automation"
-    On initial setup, the key pair is generated automatically in the development container.
-You can find the
-    public key in the devcontainer output.

-???
 QUESTION "Where can I find my public key?"
     You can find your public key in the `secrets/keys.txt` file or in the terminal output after generating the
     key pair.

+???
+TIP "Development Container Automation"
+    On initial setup, the key pair is generated automatically in the development container.

 ### Registering a new Public Key